Around one in five refugees granted Homes for Ukraine visas have arrived in UK

 Overall, less than a third (31.4%) of those granted visas under both schemes have arrived in the UK.

-There are multiple reports of families being unable to travel to the UK because not all family members have received their permission to travel letters or visas.
+There are multiple cases where families are unable to travel to the UK because not all family members have received their permission to travel letters or visas.

 There has also been widespread concern about the length of time it has taken for visas to be issued to refugees under the Homes for Ukraine scheme.